 Risk Business Owner is a sole or collegiate body of the Exchange, or the head of the business unit responsible for the processes (performed by them and/or within their competence), which are negatively affected by the operational risk and which may lead to losses or may disrupt continuity of Exchange's systems/services.
-The Risk Business Owner is responsible for decision-making as to respond to an operational risk event, risks, risks monitoring and controlling the implementation of control procedures within the business unit given in charge.
+A business risk owner is responsible for decision-making as to respond to an operational risk event, risks, risks monitoring and controlling the implementation of control procedures within the business unit given in charge.

-Exchange refers to Moscow Exchange, the Trade Organiser, Digital Financial Assets Exchange Operator.
+Exchange refers to Moscow Exchange, that operates as a Trade Organiser and (or) Digital Financial Assets Exchange Operator.